The Man from Jamaica

 The Man from Jamaica (French: L'homme de la Jamaïque) is a 1950 French adventure film directed by Maurice de Canonge and starring Pierre Brasseur, Véra Norman and Georges Tabet.
 The film's sets were designed by the art director Robert Dumesnil.
 It was shot on location in Paris and Tangiers in Morocco.

+Synopsis

+A smuggler known as the "Man from Jamaica" arrives in Tangier and meets an attractive young woman who turns out to be related to one of his rivals.